-Once upon a business life I self-published a ‘book’ for the caravanning market.
-Knowing little about these boxes on wheels and kidding myself the product was half-decent, I led a telesales department (me) and phoned UK caravan outlets in search of volume purchases…
+Once upon a business life I self-published a ‘book’ for the caravan market.
+Knowing little about these boxes on wheels and kidding myself the product was half-decent, I led a telesales department (me) and phoned UK caravan outlets in search of orders…

 Four long hours on the road was followed by 27 quick minutes of chat with chain-smoking ‘Dave’.
 And whilst I endured the tasteless and tiered liquid that the machine had dared to label ‘coffee’, Dave flicked through the entire book.